Schmidt rank and singularities: Introduction

 Similarly, for a collection $\ov{P}=(P_1,\ldots,P_s)$, we define $Z_{\ov{P}}\sub V_2\times\ldots\times V_d$ by the condition on $(v_2,\ldots,v_d)$ that the corresponding map

 has rank $<s$, and we set $g(\ov{P}):=\codim_{V_2\times\ldots \times V_d} Z_{\ov{P}}$.

 The proof of the following theorem follows closely the proof of a similar result in the case where $\k=\C$ and $P$ is symmetric, given in \cite{Schmidt}.
 We modified the proof so that it would work in arbitrary characteristic and also streamlined some parts of the original argument.
+The fact that the original proof can be adapted to arbitrary characteristic was also pointed out in \cite[Sec.\ 4]{Schmidt}.

 \begin{theorem} (i) Let $g'(P)$ denote the codimension in $V_2\times\ldots\times V_d$ of the Zariski closure of the set of $\k$-points in $Z_P$ (so $g(P)\le g'(P)$ and $g(P)=g'(P)$ if $\k$ is algebraically closed).
 Then one has